-- 4.4.1 Publish the annual law enforcement effort and accomplishments report in New Mexico Wildlife Magazine and on the Department web site. - Strategy 4.5: Enhance the availability and utility of data to inform decisions through the development and integration of a centralized comprehensive database management system.
+Strategy 4.4: Enhance the availability and utility of data to inform decisions through the development and integration of a centralized comprehensive database management system.

+- 4.4.1.
+Centralize authority for all database development, integration, and management. - 4.4.2.
+Create/maintain, and make available as appropriate, a geo-spatial information system that supports the principle of "Conservation and Management in Context". - 4.4.3.
+Create/maintain, and make available as appropriate, a species descriptive system. - 4.4.4.
+Create/maintain, and make available as appropriate, a species, ecosystem, and resource use modeling system. - 4.4.5.
+Create/maintain, and make available as appropriate, a data analysis and reporting system. - 4.4.6.
+Create/maintain, and make available as appropriate, a data and information library. - 4.4.7.
+Create and maintain a centralized Activity Based Management and Costing System. - Strategy 4.5: Obtain supplementary manpower, expertise, and resources for data and information development and retrieval through contracts, agreements, and volunteers.

 - 4.5.1.
-Centralize authority for all database development, integration, and management. - 4.5.2.
-Create/maintain, and make available as appropriate, a geo-spatial information system. - 4.5.3.
-Create/maintain, and make available as appropriate, a species descriptive system. - 4.5.4.
-Create/maintain, and make available as appropriate, a species, ecosystem, and resource use modeling system. - 4.5.5.
-Create/maintain, and make available as appropriate, a data analysis and reporting system. - 4.5.6.
-Create/maintain, and make available as appropriate, a data and information library. - 4.5.7.
-Create and maintain a centralized Activity Based Management and Costing System database.

-Strategy 4.6: Obtain supplementary manpower, expertise, and resources for data and information development and retrieval through contracts, agreements, and volunteers.
+Identify initiatives for which supplementary manpower or expertise is required. - 4.5.2.
+Pursue contracts or agreements with appropriate entities. - Strategy 4.6: Employ citizen participation and other alternative dispute resolution (ADR) processes to manage wildlife-related issues among affected parties.

 - 4.6.1.
-Identify initiatives for which supplementary manpower or expertise is required. - 4.6.2.
-Pursue contracts or agreements with appropriate entities.

-Strategy 4.7: Employ citizen participation and other alternative dispute resolution (ADR) processes to manage wildlife-related issues among affected parties.

-- 4.7.1.
-Annually target specific issues for public involvement or other ADR techniques. - 4.7.2.
-Develop public involvement and/or ADR plans for targeted issues. - 4.7.3.
-Implement public involvement and ADR plans. - 4.7.4.
-Inform interested publics of resultant decisions and rationale. - 4.7.5.
-Familiarize employees with the provisions of the Governmental Dispute Resolution Act. - 4.7.6.
-Train employees in the application of ADR techniques to public issues. - 4.7.7.
+Annually target specific issues for public involvement or other ADR techniques. - 4.6.2.
+Develop public involvement and/or ADR plans for targeted issues. - 4.6.3.
+Implement public involvement and ADR plans. - 4.6.4.
+Inform interested publics of resultant decisions and rationale. - 4.6.5.
+Familiarize employees with the provisions of the Governmental Dispute Resolution Act. - 4.6.6.
+Train employees in the application of ADR techniques to public issues. - 4.6.7.
 When necessary, employ professional services contracting to implement citizen participation and other ADR processes.